Great Wall

 Destruction and restoration of the wall

 Despite many years of efforts, the wall was systematically destroyed and fell into disrepair.
-During the Qing Empire (1644-1911), the Manchus, having overcome the wall with the help of the betrayal of Wu Sangui, treated the wall with disdain after that.
+During the Qing Empire (1644–1911), the Manchus, having overcome the wall with the help of Wu Sangui's betrayal, then treated the wall with disdain.

 During the three centuries of Qing rule, the Great Wall almost collapsed under the influence of time.
-Only a small part of it near Beijing - Badaling - was maintained in order, it served as a kind of "gateway to the capital".
-In 1899, American newspapers started a rumor that the wall would be completely demolished, and a highway would be built in its place.
+Only a small section of it near Beijing - Badaling - was maintained in order; it served as a kind of “gateway to the capital”.
+In 1899, American newspapers started a rumor that the wall would be completely demolished and a highway would be built in its place.

-In 1984, at the initiative of Deng Xiaoping, a program was launched to restore the Great Wall of China, funded by Chinese and foreign companies, as well as individuals.
-In the late 1980s, a major art auction took place in Beijing to coincide with the restoration of the wall and was televised in Paris, London and New York.
-It was preceded by a banquet of Western cultural figures and Chinese dignitaries, at which the artist Armand publicly smashed a violin against a wall in order to assemble a panel from its fragments intended for auction - for which he was booed so that the French delegation had to leave the hall.
-Armand's works at the auction were ignored by Chinese buyers, so he had to buy them himself in order not to lose his prestige.
+In 1984, on the initiative of Deng Xiaoping, a program for the restoration of the Great Wall of China was launched, financed from funds from Chinese and foreign companies, as well as individuals.
+In the late 1980s, a major art auction took place in Beijing to coincide with the restoration of the wall and was broadcast on television in Paris, London and New York.
+It was preceded by a banquet of Western cultural figures and Chinese dignitaries, at which the artist Armand publicly smashed a violin against a wall in order to assemble a panel from its fragments to be sold at auction - for which he was booed so much that the French delegation had to leave the hall.
+Arman's works were ignored by Chinese buyers at auction, so he had to buy them himself so as not to damage his prestige.

-It is reported that a 70-kilometer section of the wall in Minqin County, Gansu Province in the northwest of the country is undergoing active erosion.
-The reason is the intensive farming practices in China since the 1950s, which have dried up groundwater, and as a result, this region has become the main source and center of powerful sandstorms.
-More than 40 km of the wall has already disappeared, and only 10 km are still in place, the height of the wall in some places has decreased from five to two meters.
+It is reported that a 70-kilometer section of the wall in Minqin County, Gansu Province in the north-west of the country is undergoing active erosion.
+The reason is China's intensive farming practices since the 1950s have dried up groundwater, making the region a major source and hotspot for powerful sandstorms.
+More than 40 km of the wall have already disappeared, and only 10 km are still standing; the height of the wall in some places has decreased from five to two meters.

-In 2007, on the border of China and Mongolia, William Lindsey discovered a significant section of the wall, which was attributed to the period of the Han Dynasty.
-In 2012, the search for further fragments of the wall by the expedition of William Lindsey culminated in the discovery of a lost section already in Mongolia.
+In 2007, on the border of China and Mongolia, William Lindsay discovered a significant section of the wall, which was attributed to the Han Dynasty.
+In 2012, the search for further fragments of the wall by William Lindsay's expedition culminated in the discovery of a lost section in Mongolia.

-In 2012, a 36-meter-long section of the wall, located in Hebei Province, collapsed due to heavy rains.
-No one was hurt in the collapse.
-It happened on August 6, but the official announcement appeared only four days later.
+In 2012, a 36-meter section of the wall, located in Hebei province, collapsed due to heavy rains.
+No one was injured in the collapse.
+This happened on August 6, but the official message appeared only four days later.

-One of the earliest references to the myth of the wall being visible from the moon is in a 1754 letter from the English antiquarian William Stukeley.
-Stukeley wrote: “This huge wall 128 km long (we are talking about Hadrian’s Wall) is surpassed only by the China Wall, which takes up so much space on the globe, and in addition it is visible from the moon.”
-Sir Henry Norman, an English journalist and politician, also mentions this.
-In 1895, he reports: "... besides its age, this wall is the only creation of man that is visible from the moon."
-At the end of the nineteenth century, the topic of the Martian canals was exaggerated with might and main, which may have led to the idea that long thin objects on the surface of the planets are distinguishable far from space.
-The visibility of the Great Wall of China from the moon was also heard in 1932 in the popular American comics Ripley's Believe It or Not! and in the 1938 book Second Book of Marvels by an American traveler Richard Halliburton.
-Richard Halliburton.
+One of the earliest references to the myth of the wall being visible from the moon comes from a 1754 letter from the English antiquarian William Stukeley.
+Stukeley wrote: “This huge wall, 128 km long (we are talking about Hadrian’s Wall), is surpassed only by the Chinese Wall, which takes up so much space on the globe, and in addition it can be seen from the Moon.”
+Henry Norman, an English journalist and politician, also mentions this.
+In 1895, he reports: “...besides its age, this wall is the only human creation that can be seen from the moon.”
+At the end of the nineteenth century, the theme of Martian canals was widely discussed, which may have led to the idea that long, thin objects on the surface of planets were visible far from space.
+The visibility of the Great Wall of China from the Moon was also heard in 1932 in the popular American comics Ripley's Believe It or Not! and in the 1938 book Second Book of Marvels by an American traveler Richard Halliburton.

-This myth has been exposed more than once, but has not yet been eradicated from popular culture.
-The maximum width of the wall is 9.1 meters, and it is about the same color as the ground on which it is located.
-Based on the resolution of optics (the ratio of the distance to the object to the diameter of the entrance pupil of the optical system - a few millimeters for the human eye and several meters for large telescopes), only an object that is contrasting with the surrounding background and has a size of 10 kilometers or more in diameter ( which corresponds to 1 arc minute) can be seen with the naked eye from the Moon, the average distance from which to the Earth is 384,393 kilometers.
-The approximate width of the Great Wall of China, when viewed from the moon, would be the same as a human hair when viewed from a distance of 3.2 kilometers.
-To see the wall from the moon would require vision 17,000 times better than normal.
-Not surprisingly, none of the astronauts who have been to the Moon have ever reported seeing a wall while on the surface of our satellite.
+This myth has been debunked more than once, but has not yet been eradicated from popular culture.
+The maximum width of the wall is 9.1 meters, and it is approximately the same color as the ground on which it is located.
+Based on the resolving power of optics (the ratio of the distance to an object to the diameter of the entrance pupil of the optical system - a few millimeters for the human eye and several meters for large telescopes), only an object that is contrasted with the surrounding background and has a size of 10 kilometers or more in diameter ( which corresponds to 1 arc minute), can be seen with the naked eye from the Moon, the average distance from which to the Earth is 384,393 kilometers.
+The approximate width of the Great Wall of China, when viewed from the Moon, would be the same as that of a human hair when viewed from a distance of 3.2 kilometers.
+Seeing the wall from the Moon would require vision 17,000 times better than normal.
+It is not surprising that none of the astronauts who visited the Moon ever reported seeing the wall while on the surface of our satellite.

 Visibility of the wall from Earth orbit

-More debatable is whether the Great Wall of China is visible from orbit (that's over 200 km above the ground).
+More controversial is the question of whether the Great Wall of China is visible from orbit (more than 200 km above the earth).
 According to NASA, the Wall is barely visible, and only under ideal conditions.
 It is no more visible than other artificial structures.
 Some authors argue that due to the limited optical capabilities of the human eye and the distance between the photoreceptors on the retina, the wall cannot be seen even from low orbit with the naked eye, which would require vision 7.7 times sharper than normal.

-Astronaut William Pogue, while aboard Skylab, initially thought he saw a wall, but it turned out he saw the Grand Canal of China near Beijing.
-He was able to see the wall with binoculars, but noted that without it the wall was indistinguishable.
+Astronaut William Pogue, while aboard Skylab, initially thought he saw a wall, but it turned out that he saw the Grand Canal of China near Beijing.
+He was able to see the wall with the help of binoculars, but noted that without it the wall was indistinguishable.
 Astronaut and US Senator Edwin Garn claimed to have seen the wall with the naked eye from orbit while aboard the Space Shuttle in 1985, but his claim has been questioned by several astronauts.
-Eugene Cernan also stated: "From the Earth's orbit at a height of 160 to 320 kilometers, the Great Wall of China is indeed visible to the naked eye."
-Edward Lu, crew member of the International Space Station ISS-7, added that “it is less visible than many other objects.
-And you definitely need to know where to look.”
+Eugene Cernan also stated: “From Earth’s orbit at an altitude of 160 to 320 kilometers, the Great Wall of China is truly visible to the naked eye.”
+Edward Lu, a member of the ISS-7 crew of the International Space Station, added that “it is less visible than many other objects.
+And you definitely have to know where to look.”

-In 2001, Neil Armstrong stated of his time aboard Apollo 11: “I do not believe, at least as far as my own eyes are concerned, that there is any man-made object that I could see.
-And I don’t know anyone who would admit to me that they saw the Great Wall of China from the earth’s orbit ...
-I asked different people, especially guys who flew over China many times in the daytime, and none of them saw it.”
+In 2001, Neil Armstrong stated about his time aboard Apollo 11: “I do not believe, at least as far as my own eyes are concerned, that there is any artificial object that I could see.
+And I don’t know anyone who would admit to me that they saw the Great Wall of China from earth orbit...
+I asked various people, especially guys who flew over China many times during the daytime, and none of them saw it.”

-In October 2003, Chinese astronaut Yang Liwei stated that he had not been able to see the Great Wall of China.
-In response, the European Space Agency issued a press release stating that from an orbit with an altitude of 160 to 320 kilometers, the wall is still visible to the naked eye.
-In an attempt to clarify this issue, the European Space Agency released a photograph of part of the Great Wall of China taken from space.
-However, a week later they admitted their mistake (instead of a wall in the photo there was one of the rivers).
+In October 2003, Chinese astronaut Yang Liwei said that he was unable to see the Great Wall of China.
+In response, the European Space Agency issued a press release stating that from an orbit altitude of 160 to 320 kilometers, the wall is still visible to the naked eye.
+In an attempt to clarify this issue, the European Space Agency published a photo of part of the Great Wall of China taken from space.
+However, a week later they admitted the mistake (instead of a wall in the photo there was one of the rivers).

-Leroy Chiao, a US-Chinese astronaut, took a photo of the wall from the International Space Station.
-She was so indistinguishable that Chiao was not even sure if he photographed her.
-Based on this photo, the China Daily reported that the wall could be seen from space with the naked eye if viewing conditions are favorable and if you know where to look.
-However, the resolution of a camera can be much greater than that of the human visual system, there are different optics, and photographic evidence cannot be an answer to the question of the possibility of distinguishing the Wall with the human eye.
+Leroy Chiao, a Chinese-American astronaut, took a photo of the wall from the International Space Station.
+She was so indistinguishable that Chiao wasn't even sure if he had photographed her.
+Based on this photograph, the Chinese newspaper China Daily reported that the wall could be visible from space with the naked eye if viewing conditions are favorable and if you know where to look.
+However, the resolution of a camera can be significantly greater than that of the human visual system, the optics are different, and photographic evidence cannot be the answer to the question of whether the Wall can be distinguished by the human eye.

-The museum was built in 1994 as part of the "Love China, Save the Great Wall" patriotic campaign launched by Chinese leader Deng Xiaoping in 1984.
-It is located on a 10-meter terrace, about 400 meters from the entrance to the Badaling site.
-It has been under renovation since 2022.
-By June 22, 2022, his 5,741 cultural artifacts had been moved to nearby district cultural institutions in Yanqing.
+The museum was built in 1994 as part of the patriotic "Love China, Save the Great Wall" campaign launched by Chinese leader Deng Xiaoping in 1984.
+It is located on a 10-meter terrace, approximately 400 meters from the entrance to the Badaling site.
+Since 2022 it has been under reconstruction.
+By June 22, 2022, its 5,741 cultural artifacts had been moved to nearby district cultural institutions in Yanqing.

-General planning for the improvement of the museum began in early 2020.
-The main purpose of the renovation is to better showcase the history of the Great Wall of China and house artefacts found in the building from the Warring States period (475-221 BC) to the Qing Dynasty (1644-1911).
-After the renovation, three main areas of the site will be open to the public: the exhibit hall, the visitor center, and the Great Wall International Research and Exchange Institute.
-It is expected that after the completion of the renovation works, the area of the museum will be 16,000 square meters.
+General planning for the museum's improvements began in early 2020.
+The main goal of the renovation is to better showcase the history of the Great Wall and to house artifacts found in the building from the Warring States period (475-221 BC) to the Qing dynasty (1644-1911).
+Following the renovation, three main areas of the site will be open to the public: the exhibition hall, the visitor center and the Great Wall International Institute for Research and Exchange.
+It is expected that once the renovation work is completed, the museum's area will be 16,000 square meters.

-After the renovation, the museum also plans to focus on research to promote the "spirit of the Great Wall" and improve the institution's research, education and communication functions.
-The goal is to turn the museum into a center for observing the heritage of the Great Wall, learning about the culture of the wall, displaying the structure's intangible cultural heritage, and developing related cultural and creative projects.
+Following the renovation, the museum also plans to focus on research to promote the "spirit of the Great Wall" and improve the institution's research, education and communication functions.
+The goal is to develop the museum into a center for observing the heritage of the Great Wall, introducing the culture of the wall, displaying the intangible cultural heritage of the structure, and developing related cultural and creative projects.

 Legends

-According to legend, a huge dragon pointed out the direction and place of construction of the wall to the workers.
-He walked along the borders of the country, and the workers erected a wall in the place of his footprints.
-Some argue that even the very shape that the wall formed bears a resemblance to a soaring dragon.
+According to legend, a huge dragon showed the direction and place to build the wall to the workers.
+He walked along the borders of the country, and workers erected a wall at the site of his tracks.
+Some argue that even the very shape that the wall formed resembles a soaring dragon.

-The most famous legend is that of Meng Jiangnu, the wife of a peasant who was forced to work on the wall during the Qin Dynasty.
-When the sad news reached the woman that her husband was buried in the wall, she arrived at that place and wept so bitterly that from her crying the part of the wall where the remains of her husband were hidden collapsed, opening them to her gaze.
-In Qinhuangdao there is a temple of Meng Jiangnu, in front of which her sculpture is installed.
-The well-known Soviet and Russian sinologist B. L. Riftin devoted a detailed monograph to this legend, for which he was awarded the degree of candidate of philological sciences in 1961.
+The most famous legend is the story of Meng Jiangnu, the wife of a peasant who was forced to work on the wall during the Qin Dynasty.
+When the sad news reached the woman that her husband was buried in the wall, she arrived at that place and cried so bitterly that part of the wall where the remains of her husband were hidden collapsed from her crying, revealing them to her eyes.
+There is a Meng Jiangnyu Temple in Qinhuangdao, in front of which there is a sculpture of her.
+The famous Soviet and Russian sinologist B. L. Riftin dedicated a detailed monograph to this legend, for which he was awarded the academic degree of Candidate of Philological Sciences in 1961.